KingCueio/Survival-Commands-in-IRPH/README.md

      - /sethome <name>
        - This command will let you have a save point in order to teleport in that area that you sethome in.
      - /display or [item]
+       - This command allows you to show off your item in the chat.
      - [inventory]
+       - This command allows you to show off your inventory in the chat.
      - /jobs
      - /action
      - /afk
+       - This command allows you to show off that you are afk in the chat.
      - /ah
      - /bal or /money
      - /baltop or /balancetop